scottcondie24/clevercoffee-master/README.md

 ## Chat and Support
 You will find more information, discussions, and support on our [Discord](https://discord.gg/Kq5RFznuU4) server.
 If you want to be part of the project and help with development of hardware, software and documentation you will also find the right channels there.
-**Please keep in mind that we only can give support for our own pcbs.
-We will not help with any hardware solutions that are not based on our own pcbs.**
+**Please keep in mind that we primarily give support for our own pcbs.
+We may not be able to help with any hardware solutions that are not based on our own pcbs.**
-**Please do not offer any kind of pcb derivatives of our design or own developments without contacting us before.
+**Please do not offer any kind of pcb derivatives of our design or own developments without contacting us before.**
-This can cause a ban on our discord server.**

 Video tutorial on how to flash the firmware (a little outdated but mostly still valid):<br>
 https://youtu.be/KZPjisOEcQ4